English

 - Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

-These aims are embedded across all our English lessons as well as the wider curriculum.
-We provide opportunities for pupils to develop a secure knowledge-base in English which follows a clear progression as they advance through the primary curriculum.
-Rigorous assessments, formative and summative, ensure we are able to provide targeted support
+These aims are embedded across all English lessons and throughout the wider curriculum.
+We provide carefully planned opportunities for pupils to develop a secure knowledge base in English, following a clear progression as they move through the primary years.
+Through a combination of formative and summative assessment, we are able to identify next steps and provide targeted support to ensure that every child achieves success in English.

-We believe that a solid and secure foundation in literacy skills is crucial to a high quality education and will empower our pupils with the tools required to participate successfully as members of society.
+We believe that a strong foundation in literacy is essential to a high-quality education.
+It equips our pupils with the skills and confidence they need to participate fully and successfully in society.

 Implementation

-- Ensuring there are clear learning outcomes for all subjects allowing for progression, challenge and reinforcement of key knowledge and skills.
+- Ensure there are clear learning outcomes allowing for progression, challenge and reinforcement of key knowledge and skills.

-- Ensuring that English and Mathematical skills have application opportunities across the curriculum and that cross curricular links are authentic, deepen or extend learning and enrich understanding.
-Links are not made if they are superficial.
+- Ensure that English skills have application opportunities across the curriculum and that cross curricular links are authentic, deepen or extend learning and enrich understanding.

-- Ensuring that Rights Respecting articles have clear, relevant links.
+- Ensure that Rights Respecting articles have clear, relevant links.

-- Promoting effective learning habits including perseverance, teamwork, creativity, empathy and reflectiveness.
+- Promote effective learning habits including perseverance, sharing, creativity, empathy and reflectiveness.

 Impact